by Bill McBride on 4/29/2010 09:40:00 AM

 Note: This is a composite index based on a number of economic releases.

-From the Chicago Fed: Index shows economic activity continued to improve in April
+From the Chicago Fed: Index shows economic activity improved in March

-Led by continued improvements in production- and employment-related indicators, the Chicago Fed National Activity Index increased to +0.29 in April, up from +0.13 in March.
-April marked the highest level of the index since December 2006 and the third time in the past four months that the index indicated above-average economic activity.
-Three of the four broad categories of indicators that make up the index made positive contributions in April, while the consumption and housing category made the lone negative contribution.Click on table for larger image in new window.
+Led by improvements in production- and employment-related indicators, the Chicago Fed National Activity Index increased to –0.07 in March, up from –0.44 in February.
+Three of the four broad categories of indicators that make up the index made positive contributions in March, while the consumption and housing category made the lone negative contribution.Click on table for larger image in new window.

 This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.
 According to the Chicago Fed:

-A zero value for the index indicates that the national economy is expanding at its historical trend rate of growth; negative values indicate below-average growth; and positive values indicate above-average growth.We are now about 10+ months into the recovery, and growth by most indicators is still slightly below trend.
+A zero value for the index indicates that the national economy is expanding at its historical trend rate of growth; negative values indicate below-average growth; and positive values indicate above-average growth.We are now about 9 months into the recovery, and growth by most indicators is still below trend.